 I am a partner within the EUROTAST Marie Curie Initial Training Network, for which I supervise one PhD (Phulgence) and manage the second Experienced Researcher post (Morgan).
 The project is exploring the history, archaeology and new genetics of the trans-atlantic slave trade by supporting a new generation of science and humanities researchers to uncover and interpret new evidence on the history and contemporary legacies of the transatlantic slave trade.

 Fieldwalking and landscape survey carried out at one of the plantations held by the Lascelles family of Harewood House from the eighteenth to the twentieth century.
 The project examines the plantation landscape in comparison with the agricultural landscapes owned by the same family in the UK, and explores the cultural connections between these two landscape types and the people who lived and worked within them.

-I am currently writing a monograph on the archaeology of commemoration across the medieval and post-medieval periods.
-It will explore the politics and social context of commemoration, exploring the agency of the monuments in the construction of social memories and identities.
+I am currently working with two former PhD students on publications relating to commemoration in colonial contexts (Cook) and the development of military commemoration before the First World War (Clarke).
+Both projects build on themes established in my monograph on the archaeology of commemoration across the medieval and post-medieval periods.
+They will explore the politics and social context of commemoration, exploring the agency of the monuments in the construction of social memories and identities.

 I would welcome enquiries and applications for research degrees on any of the topics mentioned below:

 Current Research Students